T-80: Mobility

 The original T-80 design uses a 1,000 hp monobloc gas turbine engine instead of a 750-hp diesel engine of the T-64; later variants of the T-80 reverted to diesel engine usage.
 The gearbox is different, with five forward and one reverse gear, instead of seven forward and one reverse.
 Suspension reverts from pneumatic to torsion bar, with six forged steel-aluminium rubber-tyred road wheels on each side, with the tracks driven by rear sprockets.
 Later models such as the T-80U were equipped with 1250hp turbines.

 The tracks are slightly wider and longer than on the T-64 giving lower ground pressure.

 Armament

 The turret houses the same 125 mm 2A46 smoothbore gun as the T-72, which can fire regular ordnance and anti-tank guided missiles.

 The main gun is fed by the Korzina automatic loader.
 This holds up to 28 rounds of two-part ammunition in a carousel located under the turret floor.
 Further ammunition is stored in the turret.
 The ammunition comprises the projectile (APFSDS, HEAT, or HE-Frag), and the propellant charge, or the two-part missile.
-The autoloader is an effective, reliable, combat tested system that has been in use since the mid-1960s.
+The autoloader in question has been in use since the mid-1960s.
 The propellant charge is held inside a semi-combustible cartridge case made of a highly flammable material, which is consumed in the breech during firing, except for a small metal baseplate.